katyataylor/AlignmentEvaluator/README.md

 The Y-Axis (Evil - Good)

-Good and evil in this case are determined by external impacts.
-The external impact is decided by the rate of benefit/harm to others.
+Good and evil in this case are determined by impact on others.
+Altruism and looking out for others is generally cnsidered "good" and is a useful concept for this case.
+Self-interest at the expense of others is considered "evil".
 Simply put,

 good = (benefit > harm)